German union says no concessions for GM over Opel

-DETROIT Jan 12 The regional boss of German union IG Metall said he was not in talks with General Motors over offering wage concessions from German workers at Opel in order to save jobs, as the loss-making European carmaker struggles to return to profitability.
+DETROIT The regional boss of German union IG Metall said he was not in talks with General Motors (GM.N) over offering wage concessions from German workers at Opel in order to save jobs, as the loss-making European carmaker struggles to return to profitability.

 "There are no discussions or negotiations over worker contributions.
 IG Metall just informed the company that no such negotiations would occur for the foreseeable future," IG Metall Frankfurt head Armin Schild said in emailed comments to Reuters on Thursday.